Villa La Diouana

 The small fishing village of Oualidia and its tidal lagoon, home to Morocco’s best oyster beds and some of its most diverse birdlife, remains one of the country’s best-kept secrets.
 In recent years it has begun to attract visitors during summer but for the rest of the year you could find no more beautiful nor peaceful a place to commune with the ocean.

 James von Leyden was smitten by the place’s rare beauty and, on impulse, bought what must be the best positioned house in the village, on a high bluff looking out across the lagoon.
-He has given the house and its four bedrooms a new lease of life thanks to a masterful refurbishment which placed the accent on stylish simplicity, solid comfort and the celebration of those exquisite lagoon views.
-To sit in La Diouana’s cosy sitting room, perhaps listening to one of James’ many CDs with a fire burning in the hearth, watching the fishing boats returning with their catch, is simply inspirational and is the reason, perhaps, why guests (and families in particular) return year after year to this unforgettable house.
+He and his wife have given the house and its clutch of bedrooms a new lease of life thanks to a masterful refurbishment which placed the accent on stylish simplicity, solid comfort and the celebration of those exquisite lagoon views.
+To sit in La Diouana’s cosy sitting room, a fire burning in the hearth, watching the fishing boats returning with their catch, is simply inspirational and the reason, perhaps, why guests (and families in particular) return year after year to this unforgettable house.

 Highs

-• The views out through the huge French windows to the lagoon, sea and sky, simply couldn’t be bettered
+• The views across the lagoon, sea and sky, are truly spectacular

-• The staff, including housekeeper Abdillah and his wife Fatima, just couldn’t be kinder.
-Whatever you want to do, they can arrange it
+• The staff, including housekeeper Abdillah and his wife Fatima, couldn't be kinder

-• Beautiful outdoor pool overlooking the lagoon, which has a built-in paddling pool for little 'uns
+• The beautiful outdoor pool overlooking the lagoon, which has a built-in paddling pool for little 'uns

 • Oualidia has some of the best fish restaurants in Morocco.
 And its oysters, which come straight from the lagoon, are legendary